 Skip to content

-Contributing to dynamiqs
+Contributing to Dynamiqs

 We warmly welcome all contributions.
 If you're a junior developer or physicist, you can start with a small utility function, and move on to bigger problems as you discover the library's internals.
 If you're more experienced and want to implement more advanced features, don't hesitate to get in touch to discuss what would suit you.